NU-CBITS/guides/development/rails/standardize_dates_and_times/README.md

 ```

-** The `I18n.l` method pulls the format from the configured locale file.
+* The `I18n.l` method pulls the format from the configured locale file.
-** This makes universal formatting changes are simple.
+* This makes universal formatting changes simple.